kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-9-lake-duluti.md

   tour_details:
-    when: "open for tours and activities 9am - 4.30pm every day of the year"
+    when: "open for tours and activities 9 am - 4.30 pm every day of the year"

     duration: "4 Hours"